steemit/condenser-pinned/README.md

 To replace a pinned post, simply edit the URL above.

-To remove a pinned post so no pinned post displays, remove the URL, e.g.
+To remove a pinned post (so no pinned post displays), remove the URL, e.g.

     {
       "pinned_posts": [